-- Do not use the standalone MMC control clear application memory file (.hex) for a Digital MMC control. - Do not use the MMC Digital control clear application memory file (.hex) for any other control. - Use the most current .hex file specified in Appendix M Firmware to clear application memory.
+- Do not use the MMC Digital Standalone control clear application memory file (.hex) for a MMC Digital Resident control. - Do not use the MMC Digital control clear application memory file (.hex) for any other control. - Do not use the MMC Digital Standalone 2, 4, 8 or 16 axis control clear application file (.hex) for a MMC Digital Standalone 32 or 64 axis control. - Do not use the MMC Digital Standalone 32 or 64 axis control clear application file (.hex) for a MMC Digital Standalone 2, 4, 8 or 16 axis control. - Use the most current .hex file specified in Appendix M Firmware to clear application memory.